Thijs337/Webprogram/README.md

 # Webprogramming

-Here you can find all the different code that I used to practice Solidity
+Here you can find all the code that I used to practice Solidity